The search box

 Open Access journals are peer reviewed journals published freely available online.
-The costs for publications are covered by an APC (article-processing charge) instead of subscriptions, but there are also many journals that don’t have any APC:s.
+The costs for publications are often covered by an APC (article-processing charge) instead of subscriptions, but there are also many journals that don’t have any APC:s.
+The Directory of Open Access Journals is an excellent tool for finding an appropriate journal.
 Chalmers Open Access policy recommends its researchers to publish in Open Access journals.
-The Directory of Open Access Journals is an excellent tool for finding an appropriate journal.
+Chalmers library offers financial support in order to cover article-processing charges when publishing in Open Access journals.

 Through a Read and Publish agreement you can publish for free in pure Open Access journals.
 This agreement also covers hybrid publishing.
 For more information about which journals are included in the agreement, click here.

 Chalmers researchers get a 30% APC discount when publishing in pure Open Access journals.
-The agreement also covers publishing in hybrid journals, which is free of charge.
-More information about the agreement can be found here.
+The agreement also covers publishing in subscription journals, which is free of charge.

 Frontiers is a fully Open Access publisher that offers Chalmers researchers a 10% discount on the APC for publishing in any of their many journals.